Akshat-Vashisht/simple-crud-diesel/README.md

 # CRUD App using Diesel

-This is a simple CRUD app that uses Rust as a backend and Diesel for ORM
+This is a simple CRUD app that uses Rust and Diesel to create a simple backend in PostgresSQL

 ## How to use
 1. Clone the repo